-Keller is committed to delivering its solutions in a socially and environmentally conscious manner.
-Over recent years reporting processes have improved and performance is generally encouraging.
+Keller is committed to delivering its solutions in a socially and

 The overall number of environmental incidents remained in line with those reported the previous year, with most incidents being minor hydraulic leaks.
 We have therefore been rolling out our improved equipment inspection process, using our site software prior to each shift commencing, in an effort to reduce the number of minor spills.